-Aliterate is open for submissions between June 1 and July 28, 2017.
+Aliterate is closed for submissions.
+We'll reopen in 2018.
 Please sign up for our call for submissions mailing list if you'd like to be notified.

 - Read all the guidelines.
 This isn't a trick or a joke.
 A lot of people don't read the guidelines.